schmaustech/quay-quickstart-blog/README.md

 EOF
 ~~~

-Take the custom resource file we created and create it on cluster0
+Take the quay-registry custom resource file we created and apply it to our cluster:

 ~~~bash
 $ oc create -f ~/quay-registry.yaml